-In the interests of balancing commercial confidentiality with open and transparent processes, all of Part 1 (General Applicant Information) and significant portions of Part 2 (Technical and Financial Information) will be made publicly available.
-Sections 2, 3a and 6(c) of Part 2 will remain confidential to the independent evaluators and ICANN.
+In the interests of balancing commercial business confidentiality with open and transparent processes, all of Part 1 (General Applicant Information) and the majority of Part 2 (Technical and Financial Information) will be made publicly available.
+Only that material so designated in Part 2 of the RFP web-based application form will remain confidential to the independent evaluators and ICANN.